cello

 Second Instrument Master Class (book 3 and up)

-Students book 3 and up who would like to take a secondary instrument master class may do so as one of their chosen enrichment electives.
+Students book 3 and up may take a secondary master class in a different instrument.
 Group/Technique class will be with the primary instrument.
-There is an additional fee for this elective.
+This will have an additional fee.
 This class is not for beginners.